yuqianglianshou/mazanoke_ice/docs/project-structure.md

     - Image formats natively supported by browsers (JPG, PNG, WebP) typically don't need pre-processing and are passed through directly.
     - HEIC images are pre-processed, as they are not natively supported by major browsers.
     - AVIF is natively supported, but due to its already optimized nature, it is pre-processed to a lossy format to reduce the chance of the output file being larger than the original.
+1. The state of the image processing, such as `isCompressing`, `compressQueue`, and more, are stored in `global.js`.
 1. Once an image is processed, `handleCompressionResult(file, output)` in `helpers.js` outputs the compressed image on the user interface, where users can download individual images or all images as a zip, handled by `download.js`.